Lacrosse in England: Women's lacrosse

 McCrone credits lacrosse's limited popularity with Victorian men for its adoption by many girls' public schools in the 1890s.
 In 1905 former students from Wycombe Abbey, Roedean and Prior's Field schools formed the first women's lacrosse club in England, the Southern Ladies' Lacrosse Club.
-The club played against sides from public schools and was captained by Audrey Beaton, an Old Roedeanian.
+The club played against sides from public schools and was captained by Audrey Beeton, an Old Roedeanian.
 In 1912 Beaton led the establishment of the Ladies' Lacrosse Association, which included school teams; Beaton became honorary secretary and Penelope Lawrence, Roedean headmistress, was its first president.

 The LLA expanded rapidly and established a national team in March 1913.
 A rivalry with field hockey developed when some girls' schools replaced hockey with lacrosse, but lacrosse remained a more minor sport.

 A close relationship between the LLA and the men's English Lacrosse Union was consolidated with a merger in 1996 to form the English Lacrosse Association.
 Today, club women's lacrosse is governed by the South East Women's Lacrosse Association (SEWLA), South West Women's Lacrosse Association (SWWLA), and North Women's Lacrosse Association (NWLA).